 What industries need workers' comp insurance the most?

-If you're in construction or trades, you face the highest risk, with 64.4% of fatal falls occurring from heights between six and 30 feet.
-Health care, manufacturing, and restaurant businesses also face significant workplace injury risks requiring comprehensive coverage.
-Office-based businesses have lower risk levels but still need basic financial protection.
+Construction and trades need workers' comp insurance the most because they face the highest risk, with 64.4% of fatal falls occurring from heights between six and 30 feet.
+Health care, manufacturing and restaurant businesses also face significant workplace injury risks requiring comprehensive coverage.
+Office-based businesses have lower risk but still need basic financial protection.

 How We Determined the Best Workers’ Comp Insurance Companies

-We got thousands of workers' compensation insurance quotes from 79 industries using a two-employee business with $300,000 annual revenue and $150,000 payroll.
-We set coverage at $1 million per occurrence and $2 million aggregate limits.
+MoneyGeek obtained thousands of workers' compensation insurance quotes from 79 industries using a two-employee business with $300,000 annual revenue and $150,000 payroll.
+Coverage was set at $1 million per occurrence and $2 million aggregate limits.

 How We Score Companies